Following my 70th birthday in Jan of 2005, my four grown children got together and sent me a beautifully hand-decorated box of little slips of paper.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Why pay for expensive greeting cards, when you can make your own?
-I got a pack of 80 blank cards at Michael's for $5.
 I make a design and make copies of it to paste on the cards.
 It's quick and easy and has a nice homemade touch.
-This particular design was inspired by an art piece I had seen, with a message in different languages.
-I just looked up all the different ways to say "Thank you" and went from there!

 I love the little surprise of a pop up card.
 This particular one is a thank you card.
 You could also hold the item that you are thanking the person for, in the picture.
 Alternatively, you could turn this into any kind of card.
 The sky's the limit!

 A great idea for grandma or teacher.
 Make printed thank you notes out of art work.
 Choose colors of ink that work together; I'd limit it to two.